Spotted salamander

-The spotted salamander or yellow-spotted salamander (Ambystoma maculatum) is a mole salamander common in eastern United States and Canada.
+The spotted salamander (Ambystoma maculatum), also known commonly as the yellow-spotted salamander, is a species of mole salamander in the family Ambystomatidae.
+The species is native to the eastern United States and Canada.
 It is the state amphibian of Ohio and South Carolina.
 The species ranges from Nova Scotia, to Lake Superior, to southern Georgia and Texas.
-Its embryos have been found to have symbiotic algae living in and around them, the only known example of vertebrate cells hosting an endosymbiont microbe (unless mitochondria are considered).
+Its embryos have been found to have symbiotic algae, Chlorococcum amblystomatis, living in and around them, the only known example of vertebrate cells hosting an endosymbiont microbe (unless mitochondria are considered).

 Description

-The spotted salamander is about 15–25 cm long.
-They are stout, like most mole salamanders, and have wide snouts.
-The spotted salamander's main color is black, but can sometimes be a blueish-black, dark gray, dark green, or even dark brown.
-Two uneven rows of yellowish-orange spots run from the top of the head (near the eyes) to the tip of the tail.
+The spotted salamander is about 15–25 cm long (tail included), with females generally being larger than males.
+It is stout, like most mole salamanders, and has a wide snout.
+The spotted salamander's main color is black, but can sometimes be a bluish-black, dark gray, dark green, or even dark brown.
+Two uneven rows of yellowish-orange spots run from the top of the head (near the eyes) to the tip of the tail (dorso-lateral ranging).
 The spotted salamander's spots near the top of its head are more orange, while the spots on the rest of its body are more yellow.
 The underside of the spotted salamander is slate gray and pink.
-Sexual dimorphism, physical differences between males and females, is displayed in the form of larger-bodied females having brighter-coloured spots.
+Sexual dimorphism (physical differences between males and females) is displayed in the form of larger-bodied females having brighter-coloured spots.
+Males will have a larger portion of the dorsal surface covered in spots that are less bright.
+There is also a correlation between body condition and spots having lower chroma.

-The scientific name Ambystoma maculatum comes from Ambystoma– amblys (Greek) for blunt; -stoma (Greek) meaning mouth; or anabystoma (New Latin) meaning ‘to cram into the mouth’ maculatum – macula (Latin) for spot; maculosus (Latin) for spotted.
+The scientific name Ambystoma maculatum comes from Ambystoma – amblys (Greek) for blunt; -stoma (Greek) meaning mouth; or anabystoma (New Latin) meaning "to cram into the mouth"; maculatum – macula (Latin) for spot; maculosus (Latin) for spotted.

+A. maculatum develops a larger tail fin and body to compete with other predators.
+It typically lives around 20 years, but some have lived up to 30 years.

 Habitat and dispersal

 The spotted salamander usually lives in mature forests with ponds or ephemeral vernal pools for breeding sites.
 Vernal pools are suitable breeding sites for these amphibians as they dry often enough to exclude fish that eat the salamander eggs and larvae, while retaining water long enough to allow amphibian larvae to complete development and metamorphose into terrestrial adults.
+A study showed larger pools (as opposed to smaller pools) had more egg masses, higher occupancy, and higher larval survival rates for spotted salamanders.
+Outside of the breeding season, these salamanders spend their time in forests with well-drained soils that contain many burrows dug by small mammals.
+They have also been known to be absent from landscapes and forest with canopy cover below 30%.

 Salamander populations from nearby pools form genetically-distinct metapopulations.
 Subpopulations within 4.8 kilometers share a higher proportion of genes, while populations greater than 4.8 kilometers share a smaller proportion of genes.
 Inter-population dispersal is likely mediated by both species-specific behaviors and natural limitations.